kbaseattic/KBaseFBAModeling/README.md

     cd modules
     git clone kbase@git.kbase.us:KBaseFBAModeling.git

-### Setup MongoDB ###

-If the `/data/` directory does not exist on your instance, create it and have it point to the local disk:

-    mkdir /data
-    mkdir /mnt/db
-    ln -s /mnt/db /data/db

-Now start up the MongoDB service:

-    mongod 1>/var/log/mongod.log 2>&1 &

-Note that you will have to wait until MongoDB initializes to proceed to the next step. `less /var/log/mongod.log` to see when the setup process is done.

 ### Setup Services ###

 To deploy a test version (with test data):

     cd ~/dev_container/modules
-    git clone git://github.com/ModelSEED/MFAToolkit.git
     git clone kbase@git.kbase.us:kb_model_seed.git
     git clone kbase@git.kbase.us:idserver.git
     cd ..